Statistics Explained

 SDG 7 emphasises the need for affordable energy for reasons of social equality and justice.
 Principle 20 of the European Pillar of Social Rights also places energy among the essential services everyone should have access to.
 The inability to keep the home adequately warm is a survey-based indicator used to monitor access to affordable energy throughout the EU.
 A lack of access to affordable energy is strongly associated with low levels of income in combination with high expenditure on energy and poor building efficiency standards [16].

 People with an income below the poverty threshold are more likely to report an inability to keep their home adequately warm.
-In 2021, this was the case for 16.4 % of people from this group, compared with only 4.9 % of people with an income above the poverty threshold.
+In 2022, 20.1 % of people from this group reported to be without affordable access to heating, compared with 7.2 % of people with an income above the poverty threshold.

 Definitions of energy terms/concepts